prody/ProDy/doc/tutorials/enm_analysis/extend.rst

    ion()

 Conformers can be generated along any set of normal modes.
-In this example, we will calculate normal modes for unbound structure of p38 MAP kinase and generate backbone trace conformations.
+In this example, we will calculate normal modes for the unbound structure of p38 MAP kinase and generate backbone trace conformations.

 .. ipython:: python